cschweig2/Bakery.Solution/README.md

 ## Description

 _Bakery is a program that allows the user to view the cost of pastries and bread sold at the bakery, place an order, and then view their total cost for the order.
-There are deals available for the customer, such as "buy 2, get 1 free" for bread, and "buy 1 for \$2 or 3" for pastries._
+There are deals available for the customer, such as "buy 2 for $8" for bread, and "buy 2 for $3" for pastries._

 ## Setup/Installation Requirements